-Depending on the subspecies, flowering usually takes place in the summer (sometimes late spring), typically six months after planting.
-But to fully appreciate it’s wonder, one must venture out into the garden at night; this is when the flower releases its unforgettable fragrance.
+Depending on the subspecies, flowering usually takes place in the summer (sometimes late spring).
+This is typically six months after planting.
+But to fully appreciate it’s allure, one must venture out into the garden at night.
+This is when the flower releases its unforgettable fragrance.

 What is Jasmine Tea

-The finished product is, quite simply, exquisite, offering delightfully floral notes from the jasmine accompanied by the trademark grassy notes of Green (or White) Tea.
+The finished product is, quite simply, exquisite.
+It offers delightfully floral notes from the jasmine accompanied by the trademark grassy notes of Green (or White) Tea.

-Jasmine herbal tea, on the other hand, is exactly what it says on the tin: a beverage made exclusively from jasmine flowers, a choice made by many who are looking to cut down on their caffeine intake as the herbal type is caffeine free.
+Jasmine Herbal Tea, on the other hand, is precisely what it says on the tin: a beverage made exclusively from jasmine flowers.
+This is a choice made by many looking to cut down on their caffeine intake as it is entirely caffeine free.